 What is the difference between ceviche and tiradito?

-Ceviche features fish cut into cubes and marinated with onion, while tiradito presents fish in thin, sashimi-style slices, without onion and with an aji-based sauce.
+Ceviche involves fish cut into cubes and marinated with onion, while tiradito features fish in thin sashimi-like slices, without onion, and with a sauce based on aji.
 Tiradito has Japanese influence and does not require prior marinating.

 Conclusion